softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/GitAndGitHub.md

 1. `git status` (double check what's changed before adding changes to stage)
 1. `git add [changed files]`
 1. `git status` (double check what's staged before committing)
-1. `git commit` just this file with a helpful message about what was changed `-m 'message'`
+1. `git commit -m 'message'` (add a helpful message about what was changed, so that others can understand what you did)

 ## Pull Request Workflow
 1. `git checkout master`